pbering/invokecommand-blog/src/Blog.Website/Posts/circle-is-complete-solr-image-added.md

       - solr
 ````

 >NOTE: First time only: Make a request to `/sitecore/admin/PopulateManagedSchema.aspx?indexes=all` (same as: Control Panel -> Indexing -> Populate Solr Managed Schema).
-This step is normally done by SIF when running in non Docker environments.
+This step is normally done by SIF when installing the `sitecore-XM1-cm.json` config, when running in non Docker environments.